Mission 21

 Who we are

-Mission 21 is a worldwide community of partner churches and partner organizations in Africa, Asia, Europe and Latin America.
-Together, we have been committed to a life in dignity for all people on the basis of the Christian faith for over 200 years.
-We provide sustainable development cooperation as well as humanitarian aid.
-In doing so, we offer opportunities for participation in the global church.
-As an international learning community, we create space for intercultural exchange and interreligious cooperation and promote understanding of global interrelationships.
+Mission 21 is a global community of partner churches and partner organizations in Africa, Asia, Europe and Latin America.
+Together, we have been committed to a life in dignity for all people for over 200 years on the basis of the Christian faith.
+We provide sustainable development cooperation and humanitarian aid.
+In doing so, we offer opportunities to participate in the global church.
+As an international learning community, we create space for transcultural exchange and interreligious cooperation and promote an understanding of global interrelationships.
+We align our work with the UN's Sustainable Development Goals ("Agenda 2030").
+In particular, we are guided by SDG 16+: building peaceful, just and inclusive societies.

-Mission 21 is supported by people like you, by the Swiss Protestant Reformed Church (EKS) and by the Swiss Agency for Development and Cooperation (SDC).
-Mission 21 is recognized as a non-profit organization and certified by ZEWO and EduQua.
+Mission 21 is supported by the Swiss Protestant Reformed Church (EKS), foundations and political bodies, private donors and the Swiss Agency for Development and Cooperation (SDC).
+Mission 21 is recognized as a non-profit organization and is certified by ZEWO and EduQua.

 Make a difference with your Donation a difference.